jamesdeluk/hugo/content/posts/cognition-and-learning/other/learnings-2024.md

 - 1920s USA: Most were virgins when they married, most only had a single partner.
 Half of women had never had an orgasm.
 Orgasms correlated with love, and openness about sex correlated with orgasms.
 1/4 had an affair, especially over 40, especially women.
 Of the women who had an affair, 2/3 hadn’t orgasmed with their husbands.
 Only 50% were happily married, more men than women. <25yo, unhappy marriages; up to 35yo, happy marriages.
 Wives were critical of their husbands.
 [123]
 - Modern dating: paradox of choice (cities, Tinder) + risk of rejection (social media, #MeToo) + everchanging lives (moving cities, moving countries) + anti-social technology (AirPods, phones) + limited opportunities (working from home, Netflix) [127]
 - Toxic compassion: saying what makes someone happy, or is the socially acceptable thing to say, rather than saying the hard truths - yes, you are fat; yes, children with two parents typically have better life; yes, trans athletes can be a net negative for women.
 [134]
+- “Men, why do you often say you're fine even when you're not?”
+"Because I think most believe that nobody truly gives a fuck” “Complaining is a self-indulgent activity that just spreads negativity to whoever is listening, it never really lessened mine.”
+“When guys have an issue and tell someone else, they only ever want a solution that maybe they haven’t tried.
+And talking about what you have tried ( that failed ) over and over with each new person is exhausting and frustrating in equal measure.”
+“Because if I tell you I'm not fine, it inexplicably somehow turns into me trying to comfort and reassure you.”
+[151]
+- Evidence suggests men and women *are* different.
+The average man is better than the average woman at visual-spatial abilities, and the average woman is better than the average man at verbal abilities.
+No difference in quantitative abilities and general intelligence.
+Scientists support this.
+But some prefer to ignore the science and focus on their beliefs, blame it all on society.
+[154]

 ## Learning